Corvallis Campus

 Campus Public Safety

-Director of Safety & Loss Prevention:
+Office of Safety & Loss Prevention

 541-917-4940

-The Campus Safety Office is open Monday through Friday, 8:00 a.m. to 5:00 p.m.
+The Public Safety Office is open Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Public Safety Officers can be reached 24 hours a day by calling 541-926-6855, or using a designated Campus Safety phone.
 Dial 411 if calling direct from campus networked phones.
-The Office of Safety & Loss Prevention, of which Public Safety is a part, provides emergency planning; monitors LBCC compliance with OSHA, DEQ, and Clery Act requirements; patrols campus facilities and parking lots; houses LBCC Lost and Found services; maintains LBCC property, casualty, and liability insurance coverage; provides medical and emergency response; maintains control of building access; provides video surveillance of most facilities; and other safety-related services as referenced at linnbenton.edu/public-safety.
+The Office of Safety & Loss Prevention, of which Public Safety is a part, provides emergency planning; monitors LBCC compliance with OSHA, DEQ, and Clery Act requirements; patrols campus facilities and parking lots; houses LBCC Lost and Found services; maintains LBCC property, casualty, and liability insurance coverage; provides medical and emergency response; maintains control of building access; provides video surveillance of most facilities; and other safety-related services as referenced at https://www.linnbenton.edu/about/safety/index.php.

 Child Care - Periwinkle Child Development Center